LiamJCates/Programming-Notes/C++/Arrays.md

 int myNumbers [5] = {34, 56, -21, 5002, 365}

-Or partially initialize elements, the rest defaulting to zero: int myNumbers [5] = {34, 56};
+Or partially initialize elements: int myNumbers [5] = {34, 56};

+The remaining elements may be default initialized depending on the type of the array but a value should be assigned to them before they are used.

+The general format:
+ElementType ArrayName [constant_number of elements] = {optional initial values};

 Such arrays are called static arrays because the number of elements they contain as well as the memory the array consumes is fixed at the time of compilation.

-ElementType ArrayName [constant_number of elements] = {optional initial values};

 You can define the length of an array as a constant: const int ARRAY_LENGTH = 5;